indradhanush/indradhanush.github.io/_posts/blog/2017-06-26-writing-a-unix-shell-part-3.md

 instruction is executing and in such a case the instruction _will_ get interrupted.

-One important thing to note is that, while the main function runs in its own thread the signal handler also runs in its own thread.
-Both the threads belong to the same process though.
+~~One important thing to note is that, while the main function runs in its own thread the signal handler also runs in its own thread.
+Both the threads belong to the same process though.~~

+Edit: I misunderstood this line from `The Linux Programming Interface, section 21.1.2`:

+> Because a signal handler may asynchronously interrupt the execution
+> of a program at any point in time, the main program and the signal
+> handler in effect form two independent (althought not concurrent)
+> threads of execution within the same process.

+I asked around on IRC<sup>[1]</sup> about this and it turns out that, "in effect" is the keyword here.
+It does not really create a thread for the signal handler.
+However, when a signal is delivered, the signal handler asynchronously interrupts a thread (in our case the main thread since we have a single threaded application).
+Once interrupted, the signal handler executes its own code, and the thread may resume execution unless the signal handler exits the program.
+The analogy to multiple threads helps to understand the flow of execution.

 ## Signal handling